Monday, 25 July 2016

 Slapping sunblock on our faces.

-The pickup stopped at the Information Centre, where all hikers were to leave details on a log book and collect the trekking permit, which is a tag to be attached to our bag packs.
-Mr Awenk gave us his best wishes on a safe and successful trip and off we set to conquer the crater rim and lake of the active Mount Rinjani!
+The pickup stopped at the Information Centre, where all hikers were to leave details on a log book and collect the trekking permit, which was a tag to be attached to our bag packs.
+Mr Awenk gave us his best wishes on a safe and successful trip, and off we set to conquer the crater rim and lake of the active Mount Rinjani!

 Walking past the Information Centre.